 Nine-year-old Pinterest is gearing up for its public market debut.

 The San Francisco-based startup known for its virtual bulletin board has filed confidential paperwork with the Securities and Exchange Commission for an initial public offering, The Wall Street Journal reports.
-The company is looking to raise at least $12 billion in a late-June IPO, according to the report.
+The company is looking at a $12 billion valuation in a late-June IPO, according to the report.
 It is the latest unicorn startup planning to join the public markets this year, alongside ride-hailing companies Lyft and Uber, both of which filed confidential IPO documents last December.

 Pinterest CEO Ben Silbermann co-founded the company alongside Evan Sharp and Paul Sciarra in 2010.
 The trio launched the business to help people share and discover images of things they enjoy.
 Silbermann brought tech experience from a brief stint at Google while Sharp, whose background is in architecture, contributed to the product design.
 Sciarra, who attended Yale with Silbermann, left the company in 2012 to become an entrepreneur-in-residence at venture capital firm Andreessen Horowitz.